katherin26/Css-Diary/01.Design/Notes.md

 - Everything works and fits together.
 - When a design is unbalanced, the individual elements compete with the whole.
 - They call too much attention to themselves; focus is on the trees instead of the forest.

+## **6.1 Improving balance**

+- In a content-heavy layout, balancing negative and positive space is mission - critical.
+- This allows the user to quickly scan, identify and group related visual elements.